-Note: You may be paid additional amounts if:
+You could be paid more if:

 In certain circumstances you can apply for benefits before being discharged from the military, please visit our Pre-Discharge Program for Disability Compensation page for details.

-Mileage Reimbursement Rate: Mileage reimbursement is at 41.5 cents per mile.
-There is a deductible mileage amount of $3.00 one way and $6.00 per round trip.
-The deductible is also subject to a monthly cap of $18.00, upon reaching $18.00 in deductibles travel payments made for the remainder of that month will be free of deductible charges.The deductible mileage reimbursement can be waived if you are:
+Mileage will be reimbursed at 41.5 cents per mile.
+There is a deductible of $3.00 one way and $6.00 per round trip.
+The deductible is also subject to a monthly cap of $18.00, when you reach $18.00 in travel payments in a month, the remainder of that month will be free of the deductible.The deductible can be waived in certain cases.